ethanbennett/rails_engine/README.md

 ```
 rake db:create
 ```
-This will create the database that you need (please make sure that postgres is downloaded and turned on)
+This will create the database that you need

 ```
 rake db:migrate